ropensci/roweb3/content/blog/2026-02-26-news-february-2026/index.md

 </div>

-The following package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

 <div class="highlight">

 -   [orgmetrics](https://docs.ropensci.org/orgmetrics), developed by Mark Padgham: Metrics for your GitHub organization.
 Call one function to generate an interactive dashboard displaying the state of your organization.

+-   [Athlytics](https://docs.ropensci.org/Athlytics), developed by Zhiang He: An open-source computational framework for longitudinal analysis of exercise physiology metrics using local Strava data exports.
+Designed for personal analysis and sports science applications, this package provides standardized functions to calculate and visualize key physiological indicators including Acute:Chronic Workload Ratio (ACWR), Efficiency Factor (EF), and training load metrics.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/728) by Eunseop Kim and Simon Nolte.

     </div>

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).